Gatherings with music in Zambia: work

 Counting its spots is the same (story), my father, the great hunter

-The singer mourns the loss of the father without whom the work is too much, like counting the spots of the leopard.
+The singer mourns the loss of the father.
+Without him, the work is too much, like counting the spots of a leopard.

 A pounding song sung while pounding by Miliam Chisenga and Musonda Lubeni, 1981.